 Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
-Credit ratings of bond funds held by MACS consisted of the following at June 30.
+Credit ratings of the underlying bonds in the bond funds held by MACS consisted of the following at June 30, 2017.